HackerEarth/engineering.hackerearth.com/_posts/2014-01-27-big-outage-25-january.md

 on.
 Everything was smooth, the servers were sending replies happily and we didn't have to worry about anything.

-This is the email I received in the evening from Ravi from NIT Surathkal who handles the coding contests there.
+This is the email I received in the evening from Ravi from NIT Surat who handles the coding contests there.

     from: Ravi Ojha